Xbox Series X: Australian price, release date, specs, games and news

 - Smart delivery support

-The following initial batch of window games has been confirmed to be Optimised for Xbox Series X:
+The following initial batch of launch window games has been confirmed to be Optimised for Xbox Series X:

 - Assassin's Creed Valhalla